Hudson Motor Car Company: 1956: "V-line" styling

-George W. Romney felt that Hudson and Nash were no longer relevant players in the automotive market and retired both names at the end of the 1957 model year production.
-Both Rambler and Metropolitan became makes in their own right, and no longer were identified as Hudson or Nash.
+1957: Final year

-End of the line
+The 1957 model year marked the final chapter for the Hudson brand.
+AMC further simplified the lineup, dropping the shorter-wheelbase Wasp line entirely.
+Only the more luxurious Hornet Custom and Hornet Super models were offered, featuring a slightly lowered profile and updated styling cues.

-The last Hudson rolled off the Kenosha assembly line on June 25, 1957 without ceremony, as at that point there had still been hope of continuing the Hudson and Nash names into the 1958 model year on the Rambler chassis as deluxe, longer-wheelbase senior models.
-The combined Nash and Hudson production volume was not sufficient to justify all-new design and tooling, so the Rambler's platform was expected to be adopted to the longer cars.
-One major trade magazine said rumors of discontinuance were false and the 1958 Hudsons and Nashes "would be big and smart".
+The last Hudson rolled off the Kenosha assembly line on 25 June 1957.
+However, at that time, there were proposals to continue the Hudson and Nash names into the 1958 model year on the Rambler chassis as deluxe, longer-wheelbase senior models.
+The combined Nash and Hudson production volume was insufficient to justify all-new design and tooling; therefore, the Rambler's platform was expected to be adopted by the longer cars.
+One major trade magazine said rumors of discontinuance were false.
+Reports were that the 1958 Hudsons and Nashes "would be big and smart".
 Factory styling photographs show designs for a 1958 Hudson (and Nash) line based on a longer-wheelbase 1958 Rambler.
 Front-end prototype photos show separate Hudson and Nash styling themes.

-AMC's President, George W. Romney, came to the conclusion that the only way to compete with the "Big Three" was to stake the future of AMC on a new smaller-sized car line.
+American Motors' president, George W. Romney, concluded that the only way to compete with the "Big Three" was to stake the future of AMC on a new smaller-sized car line.
 Neither Hudson nor Nash brand names had as much positive market recognition as the successful Rambler and their sales were lagging.
-Together with AMC's chief engineer Meade Moore, Romney had completely phased out the Nash and Hudson brands at the end of 1957.
+With AMC's chief engineer, Meade Moore, Romney had completely phased out the Nash and Hudson brands at the end of 1957.
 The decision to retire the brands came so quickly that preproduction photographs of the eventual 1958 Rambler Ambassador show both Nash- and Hudson-badged versions.
 The Rambler brand was selected for further development and promotion while focusing exclusively on compact cars.

-Eventually, however, something close to the Hudson design was chosen for the 1958 Rambler Ambassador.
-Hudson brand enthusiasts will note the triangular grille guard and 1957-like fender "gun sights" and the fast-selling 1958 Rambler Customs wore 1957 Hudson-styled front-fender trim.
+From 1958 onwards, the Rambler and Metropolitan models became independent marques in their own right, no longer identified as part of the Hudson or Nash lineages.
+While difficult for brand loyalists, this decision allowed AMC to fully concentrate its resources on the successful compact Rambler line, a strategy that would eventually lead to the automaker's resurgence in the late 1950s and early 1960s.

 International markets

-Hudson, Essex, and Terraplane vehicles were either exported as complete cars or locally-built from knock-down kits in many countries making the Hudson marque well known internationally as well as domestically.
+Hudson, Essex, and Terraplane vehicles were either exported as complete cars or locally built from knock-down kits in many countries making the Hudson marque well-known internationally as well as domestically.
 In its 1929 report, the banking house Garden Detroit Company reported that in 1928 Hudson shipped 50,587 vehicles overseas, or 17.9% of total production.
 By March 1929 Hudson had topped all previous production figures having exported 44,295 cars in March alone, bringing the total of shipments for the first quarter of 1929 to an all-time high of 108,298.